PatrickAmbrosso/Notebook/docs/Notes/DevOps-Engineering/Infrastructure-as-Code/Hashicorp.md

     - *Website* - [Hashicorp Packer](https://www.hashicorp.com/products/packer) - Build, govern and manage any image for any cloud.

 Apart from these product offerings, with both a generous free plan and an extensive supportive paid plan in each, HashiCorp also provides a managed cloud platform called HashiCorp Cloud Platform or HCP as a managed platform to run HashiCorp products.

+## Certifications
+For information about certifications provided by HashiCorp, visit the [HashiCorp Certifications](https://www.hashicorp.com/certification) page.